freifunk-gluon/gluon/docs/features/vpn.rst

 .. image:: fastd_mode.gif

 **Unix socket:**
-To confirm whether the correct cipher is being used, fastds unix socket can be interrogated, after installing for example `socat`.
+To confirm whether the correct cipher is being used, fastd's unix socket can be interrogated, after installing for example `socat`.

 ::